-Exploring Team Knowledge wiki Outline (getoutline.com)
+Exploring Outline (getoutline.com) for Team Knowledgebase

 Sometime back, I have stumbled upon getoutline.com since then I wanted to explore it!
 If you haven't heard of it, Outline is a fantastic, open-source team knowledge base that's designed to be fast, collaborative, and super easy to use.
 It is a powerful and cost-effective option right off the bat!
 Though, I wish for a better domain name 😉.